orbcode/orbuculum/README.md

 gdb session to start the output.
 BMP needs traceswo to be turned on at the command line before it capture data from the port, for example.

+Its worth a quick word about how the orbuculum mux interacts with clients.
+Pretty obviously, clients need to keep up with the flow of data from a probe.
+For the case that a client doesn't then it will be disconnected.
+It's then free to reconnect again.
+When reading from a file (and we don't have the same timing constraints as we do when talking to a probe) then a slow client will be accomodated by slowing down the entire flow and waiting for the client to catch up.
+The easiest way to see this in action is to pause a client (e.g. `CTRL-Z` on an orbcat session)...you will see orbuculum's data transfer go to zero.
+When you re-start the client (e.g. `fg` to bring it back into the foreground) then it will carry on from where it left off and no client will lose data.

 Command Line Options
 ====================